kramkvol/My-GitHub-Guide/README.md

 #### 2nd Year
 **Winter semester, 2024**
 - [🔗B6B39ZWA – Foundations of Web Applications](https://github.com/kramkvol/B6B39ZWA-Foundations-of-Web-Applications) <br>
-  This was one of the most challenging but also most interesting courses of the semester.”
+  This was one of the most challenging but also most interesting courses of the semester.
   During the semester, I learned **HTML**, **JavaScript**, **CSS**, and **PHP**.
   In the final project, I used a **MySQL** database to store data.
 - [🔗B6B36OMO – Object-Oriented Design and Modeling](https://github.com/kramkvol/B6B36OMO-Object-oriented-design-and-Modeling) <br>